spacemeshos/testnet-guide/backup.md

 We recommend you to use the more secure and robust `12-word Backup`.

-You will be prompted to backup your wallet until you backup it in the wallet main screen:
+You will be prompted to back up your wallet until you back up it in the wallet main screen:

 ![](images/v1.0/wallet_screen.png)